smassung/text-data-book-comments/readme.md

 companion structured data, and would prefer analyzing all the data for solving a particular application problem.

- - Overview of text data analysis
+ - Overview of Text Data Analysis
-   * Text analysis vs. text management
+   * Text analysis *vs* text management
-   * Deep analysis vs. shallow analysis
+   * Deep analysis *vs* shallow analysis
    * A conceptual framework for text analytics

- - Text clustering
+ - Text Clustering
    * Overview of clustering techniques
    * Document clustering
    * Term clustering